Why Madagascar?

 The Island of Lemurs

-The entire journey spans 9 days, with 7 nights spent on the island of Nosy Be.
-Located near the northwestern coast of Madagascar's main island, it is the largest resort in the country.
-In Malagasy, its name means the Great Island, but over the centuries, it has been called by various names, including the Perfumed Island.
+The total duration of this journey is 9 days, 7 of which will be spent on the island of Nosy Be.
+It is located near the northwestern coast of Madagascar's main island and is the largest resort in the country.
+In Malagasy, its name means The Big Island, but over the centuries it has been known by various names, including The Scented Island.

-However, we will also visit two smaller neighbouring islands, to encounter a diverse array of local fauna, most famously the elusive lemurs, particularly their black variant.
-Thrilling 'encounters' await us in the waters of the Indian Ocean—where we'll have the chance to observe the gigantic (and perfectly safe) whale sharks up close and even swim alongside them, as well as encounter other impressive marine creatures.
-Back on land, there will be opportunities to admire the craftsmanship of local artisans and, of course, acquire some of their most exquisite creations.
+However, we will also visit two more small neighbouring islands to encounter a wide array of local wildlife, among which the most famous are perhaps the untouchable lemurs, and more specifically – their black variety.
+Exciting 'meetings' await us in the waters of the Indian Ocean as well – we will have the chance to observe the giant (and completely harmless) whale sharks up close and even swim with them; we will also see other impressive marine creatures.
+Back on land, we will have the opportunity to marvel at the craftsmanship of local artisans and, of course, to acquire some of their most exquisite creations.

 FAQ